zerebos/BetterDiscordAddons/Plugins/ServerSorter/README.md

  - Folders and groupings

 ## Known Bugs and Issues
- - Adding a server will cause it to be sorted to bottom on all options (including reset)
+ - Adding a server will cause it to be sorted to the top upon reset
  - Removing a server will probably cause errors on sorting (untested)

 ## Special Thanks